Canoeing at the 2023 Pan American Games – Qualification: Slalom

 A total of 36 canoe slalom athletes (18 per gender) will qualify, along with 10 in extreme canoe slalom (five per gender).
 All qualification will be done at the 2023 Pan American Canoe Slalom Championships.
 A nation can qualify a maximum of one athlete per event, meaning a nation can enter a maximum of six athletes (three men and three women).
 All athletes qualified in canoe slalom can contest the extreme event.
 A wild card quota is available for an each gender in a canoe slalom event, only if they have competed at the 2023 Pan American Championships.

 Qualification table

 Sprint

 The top six boats in the kayak events and top seven in the canoe events at the 2022 Pan American Championships qualify for the games.
 An athlete can qualify in only one boat, and if they compete in multiple events at the qualifier, their results are not counted in the smaller boat(s).
 The larger boats are awarded first, followed by the smaller ones, with all countries qualifying in the larger boats required to compete in any smaller boat(s) at the games.
 A total of 43 kayak and 22 canoe athletes will qualify per gender.
+All quotas were not awarded, and two additional qualification events, the COPAC U-23 Championships and the Central American and Caribbean Games were added.